 The heat wave stifled the grass, and for the first weekend in a month or so I don’t have to mow.
 Still my soggy pile of nearly finished compost could use a good turning.
 I have a clutch of mildewing grass clippings dropped off by a neighbor a few days ago.
 And I have a bucket full of summer kitchen scraps to dispense with more urgency than normal.
 While making coffee few mornings ago I was buzzed by a small squadron of fruit flies, hovering above the kitchen sink.

-Before I take the Hooch bucket outside, I open the fridge to take one last sweep through the vegetable bin.
-I find nothing past its due date, but then spot the collection of vitamin and supplement bottles that have long resided in the tray on the inside of the door.
-There’s a bottle of multi vitamins and two of fish oil supplements, dating from a long-ago new year’s resolution some years ago.
-All are more than half-full.
+Before I take the Hooch bucket outside, I open the fridge to make one last sweep through the vegetable bin.
+I find nothing past its due date, but spot the collection of vitamin and supplement bottles that have long resided in the tray on the inside of the door.
+There’s a bottle of multi vitamins and two of fish oil supplements, dating from a long-ago new year’s resolution.
+Each one is more than half-full.
 I check the expiration dates and and am shocked to see that they are years out of date.
 I debate whether they should go in the Hooch bucket or the trash can, then check online for advice.
 While I know certain prescription drugs are now creating all kinds of hazards, up and down the food chain when flushed down the toilet or sent to a landfill, I can find no authoritative counsel on whether vitamins pose the same risk.

 I take the Hooch bucket outside and place it next to a plastic bag of shredded paper from the office.
 What began several months ago around tax time as an impromptu gesture has now been added to my job description: Whenever the small bin of the finance department’s paper shredder fills up, “the compost guy” gets the call to empty it.

 And there’s this: I spent more than 25 years as a practicing journalist and until recently was always an avid consumer of printed magazines and newspapers.
-I am at least partially responsible for the destruction of a large forest’s worth of paper over my lifetime.
-To recycle even a tiny portion of that highly processed product in my backyard is a way to atone.
+Over my career, I am at least partially responsible for the destruction of a large forest’s worth of paper.
+To recycle even a tiny portion of that highly processed product in my backyard is a way to atone for being an ink-stained wretch for so long.

 Here’s what the Cornell School of Horticulture has to say about it, on their Home Gardening website: